Anti aging or anti photoaging?

 Blue light can play a role in photoaging in both light and darker skin types, so people with darker skin also need sunscreen.

-This radiation can penetrate deeper to directly affect cells in the epidermis, dermis and subcutis contributing to photoaging.
+This radiation can penetrate deeper to directly affect cells in the epidermis, dermis, and subcutis contributing to photoaging.

-LET'S GET TO THE BOTTOM OF IT
+LET'S GET TO THE BOTTOM

 Photo-oxidative processes